USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

 ---

-**Please note other than the initial X2Go session, all graphical applications must be run on a compute node and not on the `hii.rc.usf.edu` head node (see TIP 2 below) as this will cause issues with other command-line based users.**
+**Please note other than the initial X2Go session, all graphical applications must be run on a compute node and not on the `hii.rc.usf.edu` head node (see TIP 1) as this will cause issues with other command-line based users.**

+- `TIP 1`: You may run utility programs like `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) from an interactive compute node session as detailed below because they can consume much greater resources.

-- `TIP 1`: Once you establish an interactive compute session, you can run your graphical client in the background so you can run an additional graphical client without having to open another `terminal` and obtaining another interactive compute session.
+- `TIP 2`: Once you establish an interactive compute session, you can run your graphical client in the background so you can run an additional graphical client without having to open another `terminal` and obtaining another interactive compute session.
 The syntax is `<command> &>/dev/null &`, for example `xeyes &>/dev/null &`.

-- `TIP 2`: You may run utility programs like `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) from an interactive compute node session as detailed below because they can consume much greater resources.

 ---